CRSS666/subtitles/README.md

 [fork `crss666/subtitles`](https://github.com/CRSS666/subtitles/fork) and create a Pull Request with your translation.
 If possible, @ blryface on [the CRSS discord]() so they publish it right away.

+For people with access to the CRSS channel, you must use [YTSubConverter](https://github.com/arcusmaximus/YTSubConverter) to be able to publish the subtitles to YouTube.

 ## License

 All CRSS Video Content is licensed All Rights Reserved.